mikejohnson51/AHGestimation/paper/paper.md

 \begin{eqnarray} b + f + m &=& \\ a·c·k &=&  \\ &=& 1  \end{eqnarray}
 $$

-# Statement of need
+### Statement of need

 Large scale models simulating river flow are critical for forecasting water availability, drought, and flood inundation.
 These models must represent the shape of river channels in some generalized way.

 While hydraulic geometry relationships have been extensively studied, they remain unquantified for the majority of stream reaches across the country.
-Consequently, large-scale  models frequently use simple approximations that impact the accuracy of streamflow estimates [@hess-26-6121-2022] [@johnson2023comprehensive] and flood forecasting ([@zheng2018river]. [@maidment2014national], [@johnson2019integrated], [@fim]).
+Consequently, large-scale  models frequently use simple approximations that impact the accuracy of streamflow estimates [@hess-26-6121-2022; @johnson2023comprehensive] and flood forecasting [@zheng2018river; @maidment2014national; @johnson2019integrated; @fim].
 At NOAA, these relationships have been based on trapezoidal geometries (e.g. [@wrfhydro]) derived from drainage area assumptions (e.g. [@blackburn2017development]).

-Other efforts have aimed to calculate, and synthesize river channel data at a large scale in the United States (e.g. [@enzminger_thomas_l_2023_7868764], [@afshari_shahab_2019_2558565]) however each of these relied on traditional OLS fitting methods AND data preprocessing [@afshari2017statistical].
+Other efforts have aimed to calculate, and synthesize river channel data at a large scale in the United States (e.g. [@enzminger_thomas_l_2023_7868764; @afshari_shahab_2019_2558565]) however each of these relied on traditional OLS fitting methods AND data preprocessing [@afshari2017statistical].
 And while both efforts produced valuable data products, the software used is not shared.

-This package is designed to assist work flows that are challenged by the follows characteristics of hydraulic data:
+This open source package is designed to assist work flows that are challenged by the following characteristics of hydraulic data:

 1. Data is often distributed without consistent structure
 2. Data is noisy and hard to fit with traditional methods